PicCollage Subscribers' Collaging Experience: Lifecycle, Mixed-Methods Research to Deepen Engagement and Usage

 Getting the context

 The overarching research goal was to investigate subscribers’ drivers and barriers to creating collages.
-And more specifically, 2 main topics emerged among stakeholders:
+More specifically, 2 main topics emerged among stakeholders:

 First assumption & research question:

-Many stakeholders had the assumption that the key JTBD for creating collages was for social connection purposes, because many users would create collages for their loved ones and post on social media or print out physical gift cards.
-Therefore, these stakeholders wanted to focus on encouraging and serving the connection JTBD.
-However, other members speculated that other JTBD they’ve observed might be important as well, such as business or education.
-Therefore, we wanted to find out
+Many stakeholders had the assumption that the key JTBD for creating collages was for social connection purposes (e.g. birthday cards), so they wanted to focus on the connection JTBD.
+However, other members speculated that other JTBD might be important as well, such as business or education.
+Therefore, we wanted to find out:

 "What are the main JTBD and do they impact subscribers' motivation to create collages?"